-The duration of the two licences previously owned by VIP was until 2017, 10 MHz from 900 MHz band and 10 MHz from 1800 MHz band expired on 23 March 2017, positioned in the lower parts of the bands.
-Based on the request from One.VIP for licence prolongation, the Agency adopted a resolution No. 0804-974 dated 2 November 2016 not to prolong these two licences.
-At the moment these radiofrequencies are not allocated and not available for sale to the existing operators.
+License duration of the two licences previously owned by VIP lasted until 2017, 10 MHz from 900 MHz band and 10 MHz from 1800 MHz band expired on 23 March 2017, positioned in the lower parts of the bands.
+At the request of one.Vip for licence renewal, the Agency brought a resolution No. 0804-974 dated 2 November 2016 not to renew these two licences.
+At the moment these radiofrequencies are not allocated and they are not available for sale.